Overview

 Past Projects

-During my research for Technological Opacity, I saw that the growth of electronically stored information has led to one constant—an ever-increasing pressure on the finite resources of both the judiciary and litigants.
+During my research for Technological Opacity & Procedural Injustice, I realized that, while discovery reforms invariably have unexpected consequences, the growth of electronically stored information has led to one constant—an ever-increasing pressure on the finite resources of both the judiciary and litigants.
 Courts, through their discovery rules, direct where that pressure will be channeled.
-But, like any force in a closed system, this pressure must be sent somewhere.
-In Discovery Hydraulics, 52 UC DAVIS LAW REVIEW 1317 (2019), I explored this phenomenon and offered a purposive taxonomy of discovery reform efforts.
+But, like any force in a closed system, this pressure must be sent somewhere, ultimately requiring difficult tradeoffs amongst accuracy, efficiency, and participation.
+In Discovery Hydraulics, 52 UC Davis Law Review 1317 (2019), I explored this phenomenon and offered a purposive taxonomy of discovery reform efforts.

-As I was finalizing Fee Retrenchment, I was a discussant at a civil procedure session at the 2020 SEALS Annual Conference.
-That conversation made me question the conventional wisdom that there is virtually no appellate oversight of discovery.
-Following this line of inquiry, in Discovery Dark Matter, 101 TEXAS LAW REVIEW 1021 (2023), I examined the extent to which the Supreme Court's use of its soft authority is affecting decision-making on discovery issues by providing trial-level judges with a window into the Court's view of the underlying principles and normative tradeoffs.
+While I was working on Fee Retrenchment in Immigration Habeas, I also was a discussant at a session entitled, The Civil Procedure Transformation After Fifteen Years of the Roberts Court, at the 2020 SEALS Annual Conference.
+This conversation made me question the conventional wisdom that there is virtually no appellate oversight of discovery.
+Following this line of inquiry, in Discovery Dark Matter, 101 Texas Law Review 1021 (2023), I examined the extent to which the Supreme Court’s use of its soft authority is affecting decision-making on discovery issues by providing trial-level judges with a window into the Court’s view of the underlying principles and normative tradeoffs.
+I found evidence that trial-level court are responsive to the Court’s informal signaling.
+I also looked at district judges’ evaluations of challenges to magistrate judges’ orders, highlighting examples where the district judges appear to successfully correct errors and clarify the law.
+Combining these two findings, I explained how the functions of appellate review have been channeled in ways that are consistent with institutional expertise instead of judicial hierarchy.

 Forthcoming & Future Projects